he Disappearing Spoon is a book I had never heard of, but spotted it while browsing the

 the book, and I am sure that there are plenty more tidbits of cool silver stories that I would have liked to know.
 But since niobium and astatine also

-need their own stories in the book, I am sure the editor left a lot of neat silver stories on the floor.
+need their own stories in the book, I am sure the editor left a lot of neat silver stories on the cutting room floor.
 There are so many rare earth metals that telling

 their story sort of slows down the narrative.
 Sure, there is a bit of a story on the race to discover each new element, but ultimately those stories are